Egypt's Sisi says pardon for Al Jazeera journalists 'being discussed'

-CAIRO Egyptian President Abdel Fattah al-Sisi suggested on Thursday he was considering pardoning journalists of the Qatar-based Al Jazeera television station jailed in his country for nearly a year on charges of aiding a "terrorist organisation".
+CAIRO Egyptian President Abdel Fattah al-Sisi suggested on Thursday he was considering pardoning journalists of the Qatar-based Al Jazeera television station jailed in his country for nearly a year.

-Human rights groups and Western governments have condemned the trial of the journalists and the United Nations questioned Egypt's judicial independence.
+Human rights groups condemned the trial of the journalists as a sham, Western governments have decried the verdict, and the United Nations questioned Egypt's judicial independence.
 The affair has contributed to tensions between Egypt and Qatar.

-The three Al Jazeera journalists were sentenced in June to between seven and 10 years in jail on charges including spreading lies to help a "terrorist organisation", an allusion to the banned Muslim Brotherhood.
+The three journalists were sentenced in June to between seven and 10 years in jail on charges including spreading lies to help a "terrorist organisation", an allusion to the banned Muslim Brotherhood, in a ruling that sparked a global outcry.

 "Let us say that this matter is being discussed to solve the issue," Sisi said in an interview with France 24 when asked if he could pardon the journalists.